AminKhalif/gauntlet-ai-showcase/backend/_agent_docs/python-rules.md

   - tests/models/test_*.py for model tests
   - tests/api/test_*.py for API tests

-  NEVER create test files in the root directory or anywhere outside tes
+  NEVER create test files in the root directory or anywhere outside tests/

+  Test format requirements:
+  - ALL tests use pytest format (import pytest, use test_* functions, use assert statements)
+  - NO if __name__ == "__main__": blocks in test files
+  - NO print() statements for test output (pytest handles output)
+  - Run tests with: `uv run pytest tests/path/to/test_file.py -v`
+  - NEVER write standalone scripts that aren't pytest-compatible

 Do not touch _docs/ or frontend/.